letxbe/letxbe/README.md

 ### Developers

-Developers should clone the repository via `git clone` and then install the developers requirements via `pip install -r requirements-dev.txt`.
+Developers should clone the repository via `git clone` and then install the developer requirements via `pip install -r requirements-dev.txt`.

+Include authentication parameters in `.env` file in order to run integration tests, including `CLIENT_ID` and `CLIENT_SECRET`.

 # Basic usage